GeonhanLee/SputnikaGame-GameOff2023/README.md

 A submission for Game Off 2023, themed 'Scale'.

-Some assets are not included to the repository.
+Some assets and scripts may be not included or outdated compared to the released version.
 You can play the full version [here](https://egunan.itch.io/sputnika-game).

 This game is created in three days, it is definitely not clean and optimized.